-This can be done either directly through a bank, or through a government initiative such as Start Up Loans.
+The Start Up Loans scheme is designed for new businesses that have either not yet started or been running for less than 24 months.
 This initiative connects entrepreneurs with government business loans and financial mentorship.
 In order to apply for these government loans, you must be 18 years of age and a resident of the United Kingdom.
-You will be assigned a delivery partner, who will help you develop a comprehensive business plan.
-This will be assessed, and the Start Up Loans Company will decide whether or not to issue a loan.
-Should your application be approved, you will then receive a low-cost unsecured loan at a fixed rate of interest, which you must pay back in full within five years.
+When you apply for the loan you will have your credit rating assessed, You will be assigned a delivery partner, who will help you develop a comprehensive business plan.
+This will be assessed, and the Start-Up Loans Company will decide whether or not to issue a loan.
+Should your application be approved, you will then receive a low-cost unsecured loan of up to £25,000 at a fixed rate of interest (6%), which you must pay back in full within five years.

 There is a great deal of money put into publicly-funded schemes each year, and yet this money is often left unclaimed.
 This is because the process of navigating different application criteria and crafting numerous different bids and proposals can seem like more hassle than it’s worth.
 However, it’s important to note that a portion of taxpayer money is each year allocated into government grants that are designed to help businesses of different sizes across various sectors.
 Therefore, that money is indeed available – it’s up to companies to find time to invest in applying for it.
 Successful applicants will receive a cash award, the amount of which can range from smaller sums of around £2,500 to large six-figure sums (although these are only likely to be awarded to “high-growth” businesses).
 In order to find a directory of government grants for small businesses, you can access their Business Finance Support Finder to learn about over 300 direct grant schemes.